akuhara/HypoTremorMCMC/docs/hypo_tremor_correlate.md

 The following parameters must appear in the [parameter file](parameter_file.md).

+__n_procs__

+Number of processes for MPI parallel computation.
+This value must be equal to the one you specify in the command line.
+The purpose of this parameter is to prevent unintended number specified in the command line, which for some programs results in unintended results.

 __station_file__

 Absolute or relative path to a [station file](station_file.md) that lists station names, their position (X-Y-Z), and sensitivities of two horizontal components.